 - Stay away from open flames.
 When handling chemicals, do not smoke.
 Store chemicals far away from fire pits and grills.

-- Whenever you have an empty container, rinse it out, dispose of it.
-Should you find yourself with chemicals you no longer need, contact your local waste company to learn legal ways for disposing of them.
+- Whenever you have an empty container, rinse it out, and dispose of it.
+If you find yourself with chemicals you no longer need, contact your local waste company to learn legal ways to dispose of them.

 Is It Safe to Add Chemicals Simultaneously?

 That depends on the compounds, but you should not add chlorine with sequester agents at the same time.
 Chlorine shock can disrupt staining and scaling chemicals.
 Introduce sequesters into the water anywhere between one and several days before chlorine.
 If unsure, have a consult with a pool pro.

 How Long Is It Safe to Wait Before Adding Pool Chemicals?

 Add your balancing chemicals and wait no less than 20 minutes.
 After applying calcium chloride to the pool, don’t use the same for two to four hours.
 It’s okay to jump in the water if chlorine levels are in the vicinity of 5 ppm or after 24 hours of application.